Hannah Lucy Cockroft OBE, PLY, DL, is seven-time Paralympic Champion, and one of Britain’s best-known para-athletes.

 During 2020 and 2021, Hannah became accustomed to speaking and giving presentations and key note speeches via Zoom, Teams and Skype, adding remote motivational speaking to her abilities.

-For media and speaking enquiries, please get in touch!
+For sponsorship, media and speaking enquiries, please get in touch!

 Sweaty Betty: